-Disable Live View Auto-logout: By default, when logged into the live view webpage and there is no activity for at least five minutes, the system will automatically log out.
-Select this function to disable automatic log out.
+Disable Auto-logout: By default, when logged into the live view webpage or smart display webpage and there is no activity for at least five minutes, the system will automatically log out.
+Select this function to disable automatic log-out.